Tayun-Codes/ClipByte/README.md

     inputPath: 'absolutePath.wav'
     whisperPath: 'absolutePath/endswith/whisper.cpp'
 ```
-Whisper.cpp is not included in this codebase.
+Whisper.cpp is not included in this codebase because it is very large.
 Installation and documentation for whisper.cpp can be found here : https://www.remotion.dev/docs/install-whisper-cpp/install-whisper-cpp

 ### Fluent ffmpeg
 Fluent ffmpeg requires ffmpeg.exe and ffprobe.exe to be downloaded into the root folder so that the command line can be accessed for fluent-ffmpeg to convert mp4 files to wav.
+These files were too large to be uploaded to Github.
 Documentation for node's fluent-ffmpeg can be found here : https://www.npmjs.com/package/fluent-ffmpeg

 ### Run
 `npm start`

+# Oh you're at the end!
+Brownie points for you :)